Teaching Visa Sponsorship Jobs in Maryland

 Which visa types are most common for teaching roles in Maryland?

-The H-1B is the most common visa for postsecondary and specialty teaching roles, requiring a qualifying degree in the relevant field.
-The J-1 Exchange Visitor visa is widely used for K-12 teachers through cultural exchange programs.
+The H-1B visa is the most common visa for postsecondary and specialty teaching roles, requiring a qualifying degree in the relevant field.
+The J-1 visa Exchange Visitor visa is widely used for K-12 teachers through cultural exchange programs.
 Some private and charter schools sponsor H-1B petitions for subject-matter specialists, particularly in STEM, special education, and bilingual instruction.

 Which companies and institutions sponsor visas for teaching jobs in Maryland?